What is active mobility?

 Braze Mobility - An Ontario-based startup offers the world's first blind spot sensors for wheelchairs, providing audio, visual, and vibration alerts to help users avoid obstacles.
 This solution enhances safety and confidence for wheelchair users by preventing accidents and injuries.

-Mehdi Masoumi and Azadeh Bojmehrani, Deaf AI
+Mehdi Masoumi, Deaf AI

-Mehdi Masoumi and Azadeh Bojmehrani, Deaf AI
+Mehdi Masoumi, Deaf AI

-Mehdi Masoumi and Azadeh Bojmehrani, Deaf AI
+Mehdi Masoumi, Deaf AI

 Deaf AI - An Ontario-based startup aims to make society and the digital world more inclusive for Deaf people by providing AI-based real-time voice-to-sign language interpretation.
 This initiative enhances public and digital accessibility for people with hearing loss.